Next Generation Partners

 Principaux dossiers

-• Instructed by an individual in relation to her involvement in the Post Office Horizon IT Scandal where she was wrongfully convicted of embezzlement based upon the Crown’s reliance on faulty Horizon data back in early 2000s.
+• Instructed by an individual in relation to their involvement in the Post Office Horizon IT Scandal.

 Scullion LAW